pgeorgoulias/Geojson-data-analysis-and-processing/README.md

-# FinalYearProject
+# Supporting software for maritime logistics and transportation
-Supporting software for maritime logistics and transportation
+COP

 Step 1: Open the command prompt and set the current directory to the one that the project
 	stored.